Updated May 11, 2018

 - Most classrooms and labs have signage about where to evacuate if there is an emergency.

-TAs may find they are in a position where there is concern about the the well being or safety or one or more individuals, including the TA him or herself.
+TAs may find themselves in a situation where there is concern about the well-being or safety of one or more individuals, including the TA him/herself.
 This could include a highly distressed or upset student, a threat made by a student to harm him or herself or others, or harassment of others (including the TA).
 It could take place in person, on the phone, via email or other electronic formats.
-These problems should be taken seriously.
+These issues should be taken seriously.
 The TA must immediately report the incident to the instructor.
-If you ever feel there is an imminent danger (student harming themselves or others-including you), dial 9-1-1 or numbers above.
+If you ever feel there is an imminent danger (student harming themselves or others--including you), dial 9-1-1 or numbers above.